GoogleCloudPlatform/professional-services/examples/vertex-ai-mlops-accelerator/readme.md

 # Vertex AI MLOps Accelerator

-This is a generic accelerator for Machine Learning Operationalization using Vertex AI.
+Generic accelerator for Machine Learning Operationalization using Vertex AI.
 Accelerator includes following modules.

 ### **Google Cloud Components**

 **1. Vertex AI**

-- **Custom Training Container:** This is a generic container, where the user can plug the training code base and use Vertex AI Pipelines to perform training.
+- **Custom Training Container:** Generic container, where the user can plug the training code base and use Vertex AI Pipelines to perform training.

-- **Custom Prediction Container:** This is a generic container, where the user can plug the prediction code base and use Vertex AI Endpoint, Batch Predictions to perform predictions.
+- **Custom Prediction Container:** Generic container, where the user can plug the prediction code base and use Vertex AI Endpoint, Batch Predictions to perform predictions.

-- **Custom Hyper Parameter Tunning Container:** This is a generic container, where the user can plug the training code base and use Vertex AI Pipelines to perform Hyper Parameter Tuning.
+- **Custom Hyper Parameter Tunning Container:** Generic container, where the user can plug the training code base and use Vertex AI Pipelines to perform Hyper Parameter Tuning.

 - **Custom Model Validation Component:** This component can be used to validate model performance and register experiment results to Vertex AI Experiments.